 I have had the honor of helping over 60 Vistage members craft their best business strategies.

 After collaborating with the CFO to create a financial model, we illustrated that the company was far better off investing in its existing markets, albeit with a slightly different offering and message.
-In this particular case, strategic thinking, market research and depth triumphed over simplicity.
+In this particular case, perceptive strategy development, market research and depth triumphed over simplicity.

 Our appetite for simplicity should not override our need to be thorough, especially when the future of a company is at stake.